Business and Skilled Migration Queensland (BSMQ) logo

 Nomination from Queensland will provide:

-• the same work rights as an Australian citizen, granting independence that’s not tied to a single employer.
+• The same work rights as an Australian citizen, granting independence that’s not tied to a single employer.

 Business visas